kkuhn3/hexsweeper/readme.md

 ## Shape

-Detiremines the shape of the cells.
+Determines the shape of the cells.
 More neighbors is generally easier.
 Triangles, Squares, and Hexagons are the only `Regular` shapes that `Tessellate`.

 ## Archipelago